jalynnjk/maincharacter-react-digital-library/README.md

 ### Contribution Guidelines
 > - Better filtering of results to remove repeat books or books that don't have image/title/authors/etc
 - Refining the book recommendation algorithm
+- Remove books from selected books list (Can remove the book from array but images won't rerender)